- Office: MCG 101

 Ask questions.
 Get news and tips for prospective students.

-Hello!
-My name is Jessica and I graduated from Bishop’s University in June 2016, majoring in Arts Administration, concentration Drama.
+Hello there!
+My name is Jessica and I graduated from Bishop’s University in June 2016, majoring in Arts Administration, Drama concentration.
 Originally from Longueuil, Québec, I was fortunate to grow up in a trilingual setting: I learned French in school, English from the community, and Slovak from my parents.
-I went to Champlain St-Lambert for CEGEP and then UQAM and Concordia for university, before finally arriving at BU in 2013.
-The unique blend of the program, part business and part arts concentration, really sold me, and the rest of the experience was just extra!
-In my 3 years at Bishop’s, I got involved with the Women’s Volleyball club, the BU Singers choir, went on exchange to Australia and worked for Centennial Theatre.
-Some things I am passionate about are sports, culture and travelling.
-I am very excited to be part of the recruitment and admissions team this year and to meet students from across Québec, New-Brunswick and Ontario.
-And that’s me folks!
-Have a great year Gaiters!
+I went to Champlain St-Lambert for CEGEP and then UQAM and Concordia for university, before finally arriving at BU.
+What sold me on Bishop’s was the unique blend of the program, part business and part arts concentration, but what made it so much more memorable was the rest of the experience that came with it!
+In my 3 years at Bishop’s, many opportunities presented themselves and so, I got involved with the Women’s Volleyball club, the BU Singers choir, went on exchange to Australia and worked for Centennial Theatre, to name but a few.
+Some things I am passionate about are sports, culture, and travelling.
+I am very excited to be part of the recruitment team again this year and to meet students from across the New England area, New Brunswick and Prince Edward Island.
+Looking forward to chatting with you, future Gaiters!

 I began working as the International Student and Exchange Coordinator from 1995-2000, again in 2008-2009, and have been the International Student Mobility Officer since 2013.
 I was Bishop’s representative on the International Relations Committee at the Conference of Rectors and Principals of Quebec Universities from 1995-2006, and a member of the National Education Marketing Roundtable at the Department of International Trade and Foreign Affairs in Ottawa from 2004-2007.
 I am a member of the Canadian Bureau of International Education (CBIE) from 1996-present.
 Completed a Certificate in Intercultural Studies from the University of British Columbia in 2000, graduated with a Bachelor’s Honours in Sociology and Minor in Criminology from Bishop’s in 2003, and a Maîtrise en sciences humaines, formation interculturelle from the Université de Sherbrooke in 2015.